HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 In many cases there is not much of a difference between both versions.
 When samples are close together, so will be the quantiles in that area.
-When samples are far appart, like in the long tail of a distibution, the differences can be very substancial.
+When samples are far apart, like in the long tail of a distribution, the differences can be very substantial.

 Apparently most software products prefer to compute interpolated quantiles.
 Somewhat shockingly for the author, support for empirical quantiles is often entirely lacking,